 What makes digital marketplaces so disruptive to their respective industries, beyond their often 10x better user experiences?
 The answer is network effects — not just simple virality, network effects describe the phenomenon where participants on both sides of the market benefit from increased breadth, depth, and liquidity on the opposing side.
 (1)

-Much more to be said here, but this exposition will suffice for our discussion.
+Much more could be said here, but this will suffice for our discussion.